each/bind9-collab/README.md

 ### BIND 9.12

-BIND 9.12.0 includes a number of changes from BIND 9.11 and earlier releases.
-New features include:
+BIND 9.12.0 is the newest development branch of BIND 9.
+It includes a number of changes from BIND 9.11 and earlier releases.
+New features
+include:

 * The query handling code has been substantially refactored for improved readability, maintainability and testability